pwa-builder/CloudAPK/Next-steps.md

 ## Need more help?

+If the browser address bar is showing up in your app, see our [asset links helper](/asset-links.md).

-If you're stuck and need help, we're here to help.
+If you're otherwise stuck, we're here to help.
 You can [open an issue](https://github.com/pwa-builder/pwabuilder/issues) and we'll help walk you through it.